-A shower uses a floor drain, which directly eliminates waste water from the shower instantaneously as you bathe.
-A tub drain requires you to manually close and open it with a lift-and-turn mechanism or a lever.
+A shower uses a floor drain, which directly eliminates wastewater from the shower instantaneously as you bathe.
+A tub drain, on the other hand, requires you to manually close and open it with a lift-and-turn mechanism or a lever.
 You push the mechanism down and turn it clockwise to close the drain when you want the tub to fill with water.

-Pipe Connection Size
+Pipe Connection Size Differences